pendo-io/pendo-mobile-sdk/migration-docs/maui-2.x-to-3.x-migration.md

-# MAUI Migration From 2.x to 3.x
+# MAUI migration from version 2.x to version 3.x

 The following changes are required: